ZG089/Re-Malwack/README.md

-# Malwack Magisk Module - Your Ultimate Defense Against Digital Pests
+# Re-Malwack Magisk Module - Your Ultimate Defense Against Digital Pests

-Say goodbye to the headaches of malware, spyware, and intrusive ads on your rooted device with the **Malwack Magisk Module**!
+Say goodbye to the headaches of malware, spyware, and intrusive ads on your rooted device with the **Re-Malwack Magisk Module**!
 This powerful module is your virtual shield, keeping your digital space clean and secure.

 ## Features

-- 🛡️ **Fortress-like Protection**: Malwack acts as your device's personal fortress within the Magisk framework, denying entry to all forms of cyber threats that try to sneak their way in.
+- 🛡️ **Fortress-like Protection**: Re-Malwack acts as your device's personal fortress within the Magisk framework, denying entry to all forms of cyber threats that try to sneak their way in.
 - 🚫 **Adios, Annoying Ads**: Tired of pesky ads ruining your online experience?
-Malwack clears the clutter and lets you enjoy ad-free usage.
+Re-Malwack clears the clutter and lets you enjoy ad-free usage.
 - 🕵️ **Spyware No More**: Keep prying eyes at bay!
-Malwack ensures your private information stays private, even in the rooted environment.
+Re-Malwack ensures your private information stays private, even in the rooted environment.
-- ⚙️ **Effortless Performance**: Enjoy seamless device performance with Malwack's lightweight and efficient design tailored for Magisk.
+- ⚙️ **Effortless Performance**: Enjoy seamless device performance with Re-Malwack's lightweight and efficient design tailored for Magisk.
-- 🌐 **Universal Compatibility**: Whether you're on your rooted phone or tablet, Malwack guards them all within the Magisk ecosystem.
+- 🌐 **Universal Compatibility**: Whether you're on your rooted phone or tablet, Re-Malwack guards them all within the Magisk ecosystem.

 ## Command Usage
 [Termux](https://f-droid.org/en/packages/com.termux/) or any sort of terminal emulator is required to use, you can also use ADB if you know how to.